 By clearly standing up for themselves while also respecting others and expressing their own wishes and expectations, employees will be able to achieve what they want.

-Empowerment enables employees to express their opinions and to really listen to others.
+Empowering employees enables them to express their opinions and to really listen to others.

 Eager to learn